Parish School of Religion (PSR)

 The St. Francis Xavier PTA helps provide support for continued quality Catholic education.
 Membership includes all parents or guardians of any child who is attending St. Francis Xavier School.
-Meetings are held every other month on the second Tuesday, at 7 p.m. in the Church Basement Social Hall or the Xavier Room, beginning each September.
-Changes in schedule will be emailed via our email Google group.
+Meetings are held on Mondays every other month at 2 p.m. or 7 p.m. in the Church Basement Social Hall or the Xavier Room, beginning each September (click here for current dates/times/locations).

 Ministers needed to: Become involved with committees that serve our school and promote Catholic education.